Everyone has Abs

 FOOD 90% of your visible results come from your EATING HABITS.
 You are a result of what you eat and a layer of fat over defined muscle is going to HIDE muscle and as I mentioned earlier, everyone has abs they are just hiding.
 So, regardless of how many crunches, sit ups, leg ups you do, if you don’t watch your caloric intake and keep the fats, carbs and proteins in balance you will NOT see definition.
 Diet needs to consist of primarily vegetables, lean proteins and healthy fats.
 Yes we need carbohydrates and fats, but the right kind of carbohydrates and fats.
 Yes there is a place for pizza, donuts and saturated fats but not if you want definition.
 How bad do you want definition?

 CORE- A strong core is the first step in achieving abdominal definition.
 I engage my core during every exercise I do.
 Butt is always clenched, stomach is always pulled in, back and shoulders are always straight not rounded.
-I do not sacrafice form to lift heavier weights.
+I do not sacrifice form to lift heavier weights.
 A tight core is the main focus.

 FORM is critical.
 When doing abdominal workouts, it is not about the amount of weight you are using or how unique the exercise is.
 More importantly, are you engaging and working the area you are concentrating on?
 Are you USING Your abdominals to drive the exercise or are you using momentum from other areas to drive the crunch (this would NOT be the way to do it!)